K-avi/b6502s/README.md

 ## B6502S

+todo :

+    - implement proper error handling
+    - I *could* use macro to create the opcode functions but I think it's a bad idea
+    - I *should* however prolly use a single function to set flags and make the code somewhat less boilerplaty

 VERY EARLY / WIP nothing is implemented yet

 B6502S is a Basic (as in simple not the language) 6502 SoC Simulator.